Council Budget 2021-22

 Europa pool.
 This is also an important facility for Wirral with huge demand.
 It should not be running at a loss if it is well managed.
 When you calculated your savings from closure did you take into account all the income lost from the car park charges?

-Andrea Thomas over 3 years ago
+Andrea Thomas almost 4 years ago

 What is going to happened if youth hubs get shut down due to covid and young peiple who dont have acces to internet are struggling with mental health or need support?

-Lilygrieves over 3 years ago
+Lilygrieves almost 4 years ago

 WOODCHURCH SWIMMING POOL, can you assure us that the pool will be re-opened at some point.
 Or are their plans to keep it closed for much longer than this year?
 BT

-BT over 3 years ago
+BT almost 4 years ago

 At a time when Young People need more, not less, support, The Hive provides vital youth services to over 3,000 young people.
 What justification does the council have for removing vital support for young people and how will the impacts of this be addressed in the short and medium term?

-Fiona Norcross over 3 years ago
+Fiona Norcross almost 4 years ago

 Increases in mental health worries amongst young people have been widely reported over recent months.
 Youth workers at The Hive have played a vital role in providing young people across the region with trusted wellbeing support, which can in many cases prevent such issues escalating into long term issues.
 The Hive provides this essential support, both by offering informal listening ear, and by formerly training the majority of the youth work team in mental health first aid.
 If such support is reduced how does the council propose responding to the issue of children's mental health?

-Fiona Norcross over 3 years ago
+Fiona Norcross almost 4 years ago

 Youth work is now officially recognised as essential, and qualified youth workers are now recognised as key workers.
 Does the council believe cuts to key workers are appropriate at this time and if not will it reconsider the proposed cut to The Hive?

-Fiona Norcross over 3 years ago
+Fiona Norcross almost 4 years ago

 The Hive plays such an important role with assisting good behaviour within the Wirral.
 Cutting funding to The Hive will have a detrimental effect and would increase demands elsewhere relating to Mental Health, for example.
 Is the Council aware of resulting increases in costs to other areas of Council provision?